tuhinmukherjee/tuhinmukherjee.github.io/content/posts/my-first-post.md

 I believe learning works best in public.
 There’s no finish line—there’s always more to understand, more to question, more to connect.
 I’ll use this space to catalogue what I learn, as honestly as I can.

 If you’re reading this and having a hard time, keep going.
 You’re not alone.
 You’ve got a friend here.
 I believe in you—and I hope you believe in yourself too.

-## Thanks to Hugo
-This site is built using Hugo with the PaperMod theme, with a small sprinkle of help from Kiro IDE.
-I’m not a fan of the term “vibe coding,” but coding assistants are clearly here to stay.
-I’m still learning how to use them well, still exploring where they add value and where they don’t.
-What you see on this site is the result of that experimentation.